Model Music Curriculum - Genres

 The 'Middle East' covers a lot of territory!
 However, despite this, much of the music of the lands that surround the Mediterranean and Aegean Seas has a lot in common; the region is home to ancient civilisations, who would trade, conquer and colonise, spreading their influence and absorbing others.
 Listen to some Middle Eastern folk music here

 English folk music is very diverse.
 There are songs that are associated with sailors, industrial workers, agriculture, as well as history and legend.
-Listen to some English folk music here
+Watch Bob Fox & Stu Luckley perform "The Fishing"

 Between 1772 and 1918, Poland was divided and occupied by the powers of Russia, Prussia and the Austro-Hungarian Empire.
 Listen to some Polish folk music here

 Renaissance music is traditionally understood to cover European music of the 15th and 16th centuries, from the rise of triadic harmony and the contenance angloise style from Britain to the adoption of basso continuo at the beginning of the Baroque period.
-Listen to some Renaissance music here
+Watch a performance of "Circumdederunt Me" by Cristóbal de Morales

 The baroque period lasted (roughly) between 1600 and 1750 and was mostly European in origin.
 Listen to some baroque music here

 Classical music generally refers to the 'art' music of the Western world, as opposed to folk or popular music traditions.
-Listen to some baroque music here Romantic
+Listen to some classical music here

 Bhangra traditionally is a Punjabi dance form and music based around the double-ended Dhol drum; modern bhangra can be identified by it's use of dhol, dholak, tumbi drums.